UCLA-IRL/ndn-python-repo/README.md

 ## TODO

 - [ ] Add command validator for `handles`
-- [ ] Configure a PyNDN-Repo Docker for easier deployment
+- [ ] Configure a ndn-python-repo Docker for easier deployment
 - [ ] Implement Trust Schema for Data and command verification